top of page

 Project display

-Some questions addressed in ongoing studies :
+Some questions addressed in ongoing studies:

-1. Does Aβ affect enteric neuronal connectivity ?
+1. Does Aβ affect enteric neural connectivity?

-2. Does Aβ induce gastrointestinal dysfunctions ?
+2. Does Aβ induce gastrointestinal dysfunction?

-3. Can microbiota dysbiosis promote enteric Aβ pathology ?
+3. Can microbiota dysbiosis promote enteric Aβ pathology?

 souris.tif